-We have previously audited, in accordance with the standards of the PCAOB, the statement of assets and liabilities, including the schedule of investments, as of December 31, 2019, and the related statements of operations, cash flows and changes in net assets, and the related notes for the year then ended December 31, 2019 (none of which are presented herein), and we expressed an unqualified opinion on the financial statements.
-The senior securities table on page 38 has been subjected to audit procedures performed in conjunction with the audit of the Company's financial statements.
+We have previously audited, in accordance with the standards of the PCAOB, the statement of assets and liabilities, including the schedule of investments, as of December 31, 2020 and 2019, and the related statements of operations, cash flows and changes in net assets for the two-year period then ended, and the related notes (none of which are presented herein), and we expressed an unqualified opinion on the financial statements.
+The senior securities table on page 54 has been subjected to audit procedures performed in conjunction with the audit of the Company's financial statements.
 The senior securities table is the responsibility of the Company's management.
 Our audit procedures included determining whether the senior securities table reconciles to the financial statements or the underlying accounting and other records, as applicable, and performing procedures to test the completeness and accuracy of the information presented in the senior securities table.
 In forming our opinion on the senior securities table, we evaluated whether the senior securities table, including its form and content, is presented in conformity with the instructions in Form N-2.
-In our opinion, the senior securities table is fairly stated, in all material respects, in relation to the financial statements as a whole.
+In our opinion, the senior securities table fairly stated, in all material respects, in relation to the financial statements as a whole.